 11:02: Obama’s reassurance that the government will not dictate GM’s model matrix seems only slightly sincere; should be reiterated.
 “Building a leaner GM will come at a cost.
 It will take a painful toll on many Americans.”
 “I want to say a word directly to all the men and women watching today wondering” if bankruptcy will affect them.
 400K jobs lost in the industry before restructuring even began.
 Jobs will be lost, plants will close, dealerships will close, and so will suppliers.
 “I want you to know that what you’re doing is making a sacrifice for the next generation – a sacrifice you may not have chosen to make, but a sacrifice you were nevertheless called to make so that your children will grow up in an America that still makes things, that still builds cars, that still strives for a better future.”
 21,000 workers will be laid off, 12 plants will be closed.
 The deal is, we’re hemmorhaging jobs, plants, dealers and suppliers because the government won’t support for fair, symmetrical trade.
 When does the government acknowledge its role in this crisis?
 Without that support, I’m not sure a producing America can exist.

 11:08: It’s a company that’s not been just a source of income, but a source of pride for generations of auto workers and Americans.
+It has also been one that many a contract team (be they a denver contract lawyer or based elsewhere) has dealt with before.
 Obama closes with a throwback cliché: when restructuring is done and GM is functional, we can again say, “What is good for General Motors and all who work there, is good for the United States of America.”
 The other day, I read a quip in a finance journal regarding GM’s removal from the DJIA.
 Paraphrased: “… ending an era when GM was a barometer for the country’s economy.”
 Guess what?
 Even when GM does badly — it’s still a barometer for the economy.
 A stressed economy.
 And even today, what is good for GM is good for the continued industrial base of this country.

 11:18: GM CEO Fritz Henderson takes the mic to convince people of “The New GM’s” viability.
 “Initially, The New GM will be majority owned by the US Treasury, the governments of Canada and Ontario, the UAW, the CAW, and with the support of a majority of GM’s unsecured bondholders.”
 “What is the most important thing to do is to get to our destination: restructure GM permanently, and get there fast.”